EMSL-Computing/CoreMS/CONTRIBUTING.md

 3. Unit tests must be added or updated to cover the changes made.
 4. Documentation must be updated and rerendered to reflect any new features or changes.
 5. Any relevant issues or pull requests should be referenced in the merge request (i.e. closes #23).

-## Contributing Guidelines

-Please adhere to the following guidelines when contributing to CoreMS:

-- Follow the code style and conventions used in the project.
-- Write clear and concise commit messages.
-- Document any new features or changes in the appropriate places.
-- Be respectful and considerate towards other contributors.

 ## Code Style